CazymirTM/FH6-AIO-AFK-Macro/DOCS.md

 I'm really sorry for the inconvenience, but this is the best way to keep the project alive without risking the methods being burned for everyone.

-Thanks to everyone who's supported the project so far.
-I truly appreciate it, and I hope you understand why this decision had to be made.

 See you in Horizon! 🏁